kushalkolar/MESmerize/source/user_guides/general/misc.rst

 Project Structure
 =================

-A Mesmerize project is entirely encapsulated within a project directory.
+A Mesmerize project is encapsulated within a single directory.
 It contains the following:

 - config file - contains configuration data, such as roi type columns, stimulus type columns, and custom columns with their datatypes.